Punchi001/cookingBlog/README.md

 # cookingBlog
-It will be using the MERN Stack except Ract
+It will be using the MERN Stack except React